faulhat/roguelike/README.md

 Maze generation program:

+This program generates simple mazes using the Recursive Division Method.
+See here for details: https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_division_method.
+It will be used to procedurally generate levels.

 To build:

 `make maze-compile`

-To build and run in debug mode:
+To build and run in debug mode (output info, use a constant seed.):

 `make maze-debug`